gotouerina/ComTools/README.md

     perl FilterMaf.pl input_MAF output_MAF speciesList 150

 you could modifiy 150 to other values to get differet results.

+***Notice that our scripts all consider the first line in speciesList as the reference!***

 ## Extract CDS from MAF format file